FAQ & Help

 How do I post events?

-When you get set up with an account, you will have an "Admin" tab on your menu bar.
-By clicking on the Admin tab, you have access to a full array of functionality that includes event management, blog postings (Voices), directory listing management and photo management, along with a plethora of site usage reports.
-Here are more detailed instructions for posting events.
+When you become an administrator for an organization, you will have access to a full array of functionality that includes event management, blog postings, directory listing management and photo management.
+Here are detailed instructions for posting events.

 Can I edit my events once posted?

 Absolutely.
-If you are logged in and you are an event administrator for your organization, all you have to do is click on the Admin tab and then the Events tab, and all of your events will show up.
+If you are logged in and you are an event administrator for your organization, just click on the “Manage Events” tab and all of your events will show up.
 You can edit your event, take it off the calendar temporarily, or even cancel it.
-If you cancel it, you should have the ability to have it show up as cancelled.
 You can also close registration.